OCA/OpenUpgrade/openerp/openupgrade/doc/source/xmlids.rst

 XML IDs
 ========
-Create a diff file of the XML IDs between the two database versions:
+The OpenUpgrade analysis files give a representation of the XML IDs that a module defines, in comparison with the previous release of the module.

-       diff xmlids-5.txt xmlids-6.txt > xmlids.diff

-This will give you a clear overview of the resources that are created by the modules.
-If you accidentally created the analysis from databases containing demo data, you will get a lot of noise here.
+Note, that if you run your own analysis on databases containing demo data, you will get a lot of noise here.

-XML IDs which do not occur in the updated version of all installed modules will be removed automatically by the OpenERP server.
+XML IDs which do not occur in the updated version of all installed modules will be removed automatically by the OpenERP server, if they do not have the noupdate attribute.

 You can ignore most entries here, most notably